near/docs/docs/tokens/lockup.md

 At the moment of termination, we stop the vesting process, so the vested amount is going to remain constant after that; the lockup process keeps going and will unlock the tokens on its schedule.
 We continue to unlock the tokens as we normally do that by getting the minimum between unlocked and vested amounts.
-We stop when we reach the desired amount of tokens.

 ### An Example